 For over 30 years, Dr. Dale Bredesen and others around the globe have been pursuing effective treatments for Alzheimer's disease.
 His ReCODE (Reversing COgnitive DEcline) Protocol is a culmination of these therapies and produces unprecedented results in halting and reversing disease progression.
 Below are the most pertinent research articles.

-Dr. Bredesen's latest published report of 100 patients that were treated by several different physicians, each showing documented improvement in cognition.
+Dr. Bredesen's published report of 100 patients that were treated by several different physicians, each showing documented improvement in cognition.
 This report provides further documentation of the success of the protocol (now termed ReCODE) and the overall approach for those with Alzheimer's and its precursors.
 Link to article here.